 Students with questions about a grade should first discuss the reasons for the grade with the course instructor.
 If their concerns are not resolved, then students are advised to consult the chairperson of the department.
 A formal request for an appeal of a course grade can be submitted in writing, along with copies of all relevant course work, to the departmental chairperson.
 A committee of three faculty members (other than the course instructor) will review the student's work and make a determination about the appropriate grade.
 The decision of the departmental appeals committee is final.
 The committee must ask for and receive and consider all relevant information from both the student and the instructor.
-The final decision must be communicated to both the student and the instructor.
+It is important to note that any changes to an academic record cannot be made after a degree has been conferred.